hfiref0x/VBoxHardenedLoader/Binary/howto.md

 #### System

-On "Motherboard" tab ensure Enable I/O API is turned on.
+On "Motherboard" tab ensure Enable I/O APIC is turned on.
 If you plan to use EFI please read Appendix A: Using EFI VM.

 <img src="https://raw.githubusercontent.com/hfiref0x/VBoxHardenedLoader/master/Binary/help/4_settings_mb.png" />